philipnjuguna66/advanta/README.md

 ## Usage

-The SDK needs to be instantiated using your username and API key, which you can get from the [dashboard](https://www.advantasms.com/bulksms-api).
+The SDK needs to be instantiated using API key, which you can get from the [dashboard](https://www.advantasms.com/bulksms-api).

 ```php
 use PhilipNjuguna\Advanta\AdvantaSMS;